-Microchip will merge Atmel's products into our Conflict Minerals program.
-A joint RCOI will begin in June 2016, which will produce one, integrated, smelter set for integrated circuits and one smelter set for other products.
-The smelter sourcing due diligence will be conducted using Microchip's rigorous due diligence process.
-Atmel's products will be included in our May 2017 Form SD for Conflict Minerals with attached Conflict Minerals Report.
+Microchip Technology acquired Atmel Corporation ("Atmel") on April 4, 2016.
+As noted in Microchip's 2016 Form SD for Conflict Minerals with attached Conflict Minerals Report, a joint RCOI began in June 2016 and produced one, integrated, smelter set each for integrated circuits and other products on which smelter sourcing due diligence was conducted using Microchip's rigorous due diligence process.
+Going forward, Atmel's products are included in our May 2017 Form SD for Conflict Minerals with attached CMR and will be included in our 2017 and future RCOIs for integrated circuits and other products and subsequent due diligence on the reported smelter sets.